Nore5515/CardDrawDeath/README.md

 DRAW X - Self explanitory.
 Target player draws X cards.
     (should you be able to target yourself?
 Or would that be too powerful?)
 SKIP X - Can be played anytime you are to draw cards.
 You can skip drawing X cards.

+Decks are down below:

+DEFAULT - 10 Draw 1, 5 Mill 3, 5 Skip 2, 3 Draw 5, 3 Skip 5, 2 Mill 6, 1 Draw 10, 1 Skip 8

+(should you have a counter for all the cards you have to draw, and when you end your turn, you draw all of them?)